Issues with Videos Buffering/Freezing

 For more information on clearing your browser cache, click here (link to help site article on clearing cache)

 At times you may encounter loading issues with certain activities/slides when using Quaver products.
-When encountering these types of issues clearing your browser cache/browsing history could potentially resolve these issues.
+When encountering these types of issues clearing your browser cache could potentially resolve these issues.
 Please select the browser you utilize below to see instructions on how to complete this process.
-(NOTE: If these options are unavailable in your browser, your IT department may have restricted these settings and would need to clear the cache/browsing history for you.)
+(NOTE: If these options are unavailable in your browser, your IT department may have restricted these settings and would need to clear the cache for you.)

 - Mobile browsers